deusExMac/TwitterSearch/README.md

     - ``[-s separator]`` Separator used to separate fields in lines.
 Default value of ``csvSeparator`` in configuration file.
     - ``[-N]`` Indicates that the csv file does not have a header.
 If missing, csv file has a header which is the first line in the file.
     - ``[-T]`` Show tail rows of csv file.
 If missing, head rows are displayed.
-    - ``[-F field1 field2 field3...]`` Fields of csv file to display.
+    - ``[-F field1 field2 field3...]`` Fields/columns of csv file to display.
 Default fields are username and url of tweets.

+    HINT: Due to a bug, the -F option should not preceed the file name.
+Should be placed BEFORE any -T, -N or -n option.

     ### Example
     ```